SPF -all or ~all: what's the difference, and which to choose

 A worked example

-• At the ~all domain: a receiver without DMARC sees a softfail and, depending on its anti-spam policy, may still deliver the message (inbox or spam).
-The spoof has a chance of passing.
+~alldomain: a receiver without DMARC sees a softfail and, depending on its anti-spam policy, may still deliver the message (inbox or spam).
+The spoof has a chance of passing. - At the

-Add DMARC at p=reject on both sides, and the spoof is refused in both cases — but the -all domain stays better protected with receivers that don't apply DMARC. -all is never a handicap; it only has a downside if your sources are incomplete.
+With DMARC at p=reject on both sides, the spoof is refused in both cases — but the -all domain stays better protected with receivers that don't apply DMARC. -all is never a handicap; it only has a downside when the source inventory is incomplete.

 How to move from ~all to -all safely